Criteria | Conditions & Duration | Dependents | Processing Time | Cost | FAQ

 In order to be eligible for a partner visa, you must meet the following criteria:

-Both Subclass 820 and subclass 309 visa are valid until a decision is made on the permanent visa application.
-The Subclass 820 and/or Subclass 309 visa holders would be eligible to submit a permanent visa application from 2 years since submitting their subclass 820 and/or subclass 309 visa application.
+Both the Subclass 820 and the Subclass 309 visas are valid until a decision is made on the permanent visa application.
+The Subclass 820 and/or Subclass 309 visa holders would be eligible to submit a permanent visa application 2 years after their subclass 820 or subclass 309 visa application was lodged.

-Yes, it is possible to include dependants on a partner visa application, subject to the dependents meeting secondary applicant’s requirements, i.e. to be a dependent child of the primary applicant or a member of the family unit of the primary applicant.
+Yes, it is possible to include dependants on a partner visa application, subject to all dependents meeting the requirements for secondary applicants, i.e. to be a dependent child of the primary applicant or a member of the family unit of the primary applicant.

 The Partner Visa fees are usually not refunded if the application is unsuccessful; if you decide to withdraw your application after you have lodged it.